rollup/rollup/docs/999-big-list-of-options.md

 CLI: `--perf`/`--no-perf`<br>
 Default: `false`

 Whether to collect performance timings.
 When used from the command line or a configuration file, detailed measurements about the current bundling process will be displayed.
-When used from the [JavaScript API](guide/en/#javascript-api), the returned bundle object will contain an aditional `getTimings()` function that can be called at any time to retrieve all accumulated measurements.
+When used from the [JavaScript API](guide/en/#javascript-api), the returned bundle object will contain an additional `getTimings()` function that can be called at any time to retrieve all accumulated measurements.

 `getTimings()` returns an object of the following form: